ssddanbrown/inlets/README.md

 * `inlets/inlets:2.6.3`

+### Bind a different port for the control-plane

+You can bind two separate TCP ports for the user-facing port and the tunnel.

+* `--port` - the port for users to connect to and for serving data, i.e. the *Data Plane*
+* `--control-port` - the port for the websocket to connect to i.e. the *Control Plane*

+### Strict forwarding policy

+By default, the server code can access any host.
+The client specifies a number of upstream hosts via `--upstream`.
+If you want these to be the only hosts that the server can connect to, then enable strict forwarding.

+* `--strict-forwarding`

+This is off by default, however when set to true, only hosts in `--upstream` can be accessed by the server.
+It could prevent a bad actor from accessing other hosts on your network.

 ### Multiple services with on exit-node

 You can expose an OpenFaaS or OpenFaaS Cloud deployment with `inlets` - just change `--upstream=http://127.0.0.1:3000` to `--upstream=http://127.0.0.1:8080` or `--upstream=http://127.0.0.1:31112`.
 You can even point at an IP address inside or outside your network for instance: `--upstream=http://192.168.0.101:8080`.

 When using the scripts in `hack` to configure inlets with system, the process will restart if the tunnel crashes.

-### Bind a different port for the control-plane

-You can bind two separate TCP ports for the user-facing port and the tunnel.

-* `--port` - the port for users to connect to and for serving data, i.e. the *Data Plane*
-* `--control-port` - the port for the websocket to connect to i.e. the *Control Plane*

 ### Development